osmandapp/docs/content/osmand/widgets/quick-action.md

 {% data variables.product.ios_button_seq %} {% data variables.ios-values.menu %} → {% data variables.ios-values.layer_map_appearance %} → {% data variables.ios-values.configure_screen_quick_action %}

-By default, the Quick action button will appear on the right corner (above the Map magnifier).
-But it can be moved to the other part of the screen with long tap.
+By default, the Quick action button will appear on the right corner (above the zoom button).
+But it can be moved to the other part of the screen by long tap.

 To open Quick action menu click on it.